How to Take Care of a Newborn Calf

 An easy way to apply iodine is to dip the entire stump in a small wide-mouth jar containing ½ inch of iodine, putting it up to the abdomen and swishing it around, making sure the entire stump is saturated.
 If the navel cord broke off long and might drag on the ground, break it shorter before you immerse it in iodine.
 Leave a three to four-inch stump.
 Do this with very clean hands and pull it between your hands.
 Never create a jerk on the calf’s belly.
 Breaking it is better than cutting it; the stump is more apt to bleed if cut.

 One application of iodine may not be enough to dry the stump quickly.
-You may have to repeat it a couple of times during the first 24 hours, to prevent navel infection.
+You may have to repeat it a couple of times during the first 24 hours to prevent navel infection.
 Bull calves take longer for the cord to dry since they often urinate while lying down — keeping the navel area wet.

 On a rare occasion, you’ll encounter a calf with an umbilical hernia.
 If the opening is large, it needs to be surgically repaired.
-Sometimes the intestines will start to come out through the hole, or a loop will fall into the umbilical membrane.
+Sometimes, the intestines will start to come out through the hole, or a loop will fall into the umbilical membrane.
 If intestines are falling out, take the calf to your vet, keeping the intestines clean by covering them with a towel.
 The vet may be able to replace them and stitch the hole.

-Occasionally a calf may bleed profusely when the navel cord breaks.
+Occasionally, a calf may bleed profusely when the navel cord breaks.
 Halt it with a clamp of some kind (like a hair clip) or tie it with string for a couple of hours to stop the bleeding.

-When he’s born, a calf can absorb large antibody molecules directly through the intestinal lining into the bloodstream and lump system, but pathogens can also slip through.
+When their born, a calf can absorb large antibody molecules directly through the intestinal lining into the bloodstream and lump system, but pathogens can also slip through.
 It’s a race between pathogens and antibodies, so make sure the antibodies get there first.
 Other ingredients in colostrum coat the gut and provide a different type of antibody to combat pathogens ingested during the calf’s first hours of life.
 If the “good guys” in colostrum get to the gut first, they close the door to pathogenic organisms, preventing the penetration of the intestinal lining by bacteria and their toxins.

 Bottle feeding colostrum.